PistonDevelopers/blog.piston.rs/_posts/2017-03-24-proving-non-existence-of-monoid-symmetric-paths.md

 with as little input from humans as possible.

 You might wonder why this is interesting:
-Since paths is *everything you can predict* about functions, it means that a such algorithm would be extremely useful for *everything that can be modelled as functions*.
+Since paths are *everything you can predict* about functions, it means that a such algorithm would be extremely useful for *everything that can be modelled as functions*.

 So far I have algorithm that extracts both symmetric and asymmetric paths,